Wilpena Pound, South Australia

 The broader landscape of the Flinders Ranges is the result of the uneven weathering of alternately hard and soft rocks, with quartzite forming the high peaks and softer materials, mudstone, siltstone and shale, worn away to form valleys and gorges.
 Limestone hills stand in-between, striped with darker bands of hard dolomite.
 Iron oxide lends the rocks a pinkish-glow in the half-light of dusk and dawn, while distant vistas have a blueish tint thanks to the emission of terpenes (plant compounds that combine with ozone) by vegetation.
 The multicoloured landscape here is quintessentially Australian, inspiring artists including Hans Heysen and Harold Cazneaux, and used as a backdrop for movies including Breaker Morant and Gallipoli.

-For the traditional owners of the land, the Adnyamathanha people, Wilpena Pound was known as Ikara or ‘meeting place’.
+For the traditional owners of the land, the Adnyamathanha people, Wilpena Pound was known as Ikara or ‘meeting place’ for an aboriginal person, a place to come together often for the purpose of trading items of value.
 According to tradition Ikara was created in the Dreamtime, as two Akurra (serpents) surrounded a hunting party.
 After a long and brutal fight the hunters killed the serpents, which petrified as the surrounding mountains.
 St Mary Peak, the highest point of Wilpena Pound, is said to be the head of the male serpent, while Beatrice Hill (the second highest point) is said to be the head of the female serpent.
 For the Adnyamathana people, Akurra are the creator and guardian of all permanent waterholes in the Flinders Ranges.
 The creation story of the Ikara is told through 6000-year-old ochre paintings at Arkaroo Rock, 17 kilometres south of Wilpena Pound.

 The settler history of Wilpena Pound began in 1850, when it was spotted by the stockman William Chace, who was prospecting for pastoral land on behalf of the doctors W.J. and J.H.
 Browne.
 They took up a number of leases the following year.
 At first, it was used as a huge horse-breeding area, with the horses let into the Pound and left to their own devices.